 Try another Wi-Fi network

-If the problem only happens at your house, and not at your neighbor’s house, you may even have to question whether or not your specific ISP (internet service provider) is throttling or blocking connections to the App Store themselves.
+Suppose the problem only happens at your house and not at your neighbor’s house.
+In that case, you may even have to question whether or not your specific ISP (internet service provider) is throttling or blocking connections to the App Store themselves.
 In this case, you would need to give them a call to find out.

 Change the DNS settings of your Wi-fi network on your device

-You can always try changing the DNS server you use from the Wi-Fi settings on your Mac or iOS device.
-We have a full tutorial on DNS settings modification that explains how this is done on a Mac or on an iPhone, iPod touch, or iPad.
+You can try changing the DNS server you use from the Wi-Fi settings on your Mac or iOS device.

 Configure new DNS settings from your wireless router